How Turkish Iznik Pottery is Made?

 After this second firing, small cracks may sometimes appear on the surface, but the colors remain vibrant and will never fade or discolor.

-My works honors the strict traditions of Iznik designs and the original techniques passed down through centuries, ensuring that every piece is reflection of this heritage.
-It is this unwavering devotion to authenticity that keeps the spirit of Iznik pottery alive and cherished by collectors and admirers worldwide.
+My works honor classic Iznik design traditions and original techniques passed down through centuries.
+This devotion to authenticity keeps the spirit of Iznik tile art alive for collectors worldwide.

 Share